 Even if a mountain bike jersey has every bell and whistle and the cut is bang on, if it's made from scratchy fabric it's still going to be uncomfortable.
 For the most part, jerseys will use materials designed to wick sweat and dry quickly to prevent you from overheating.
 For those that live in colder climates, there is also a broad range of thermal jerseys and jackets, but we will cover those in a separate guide.

-MTB jerseys come in all sorts of polyester blends, and natural fibres like merino wool.
-While synthetic fibres often dry faster than natural ones, they do tend to pick up a perma-stink that will persist through an infinite number of washes - which also releases microfibers into the water supply.
+MTB jerseys come in all sorts of polyester blends, and natural fibers like merino wool.
+While synthetic fibers often dry faster than natural ones, they do tend to pick up a perma-stink that will persist through an infinite number of washes - which also releases microfibers into the water supply.
 On the other hand, your merino jerseys can be worn multiple rides in a row and won't pick up a funk.
-Often fabrics will receive chemical treatments or something like silver thread woven throughout to add wicking properties or keep body odour at bay, however, these solutions don't seem to last.
+Often fabrics will receive chemical treatments or something like silver thread woven throughout to add wicking properties or keep body odor at bay, however, these solutions don't seem to last.

 Quite often, mountain bike jerseys will have mesh panels or lighter weight fabrics in areas like the armpit or the back to further the ability to dump heat and moisture as you ride.

 Obviously, longer sleeves are going to be warmer than short sleeves, but the layer of material over your arms also offers added protection from spikey trailside plants, the ground if you come unstuck and the sun too.
-For both long and three quarter sleeve tops if you wear elbow pads, make sure they fit underneath, however, don't get something overly baggy as it will flap when you ride.
+For both long and three-quarter sleeve tops if you wear elbow pads, make sure they fit underneath, however, don't get something overly baggy as it will flap when you ride.
 And no one likes that.

 The roots of MTB clothing comes from motocross, with quite a few of the top brands making gear for both.
-With this, it shouldn't be a surprise the fluoro MX pyjamas complete with massive logos have made the jump across to mountain biking.
+With this, it shouldn't be a surprise the fluoro MX pajamas complete with massive logos have made the jump across to mountain biking.